 European doctors in China find the Celestials somewhat trying patients.
 John Chinaman rarely obeys the instructions how to take his medicine, but consults with his friends on the subject, and follows the advice of the majority.
-As the native practitioners furnish very large doses, John is apt to think that the foreigner has been mean in giving him a small quantity,
+As the native practitioners furnish very large doses, John is apt to think that the foreigner has been mean in giving him a small quantity, and so takes two or three doses at once.
+Women Benting Teales.

-FORT Scorr, Kan., Jan.
-5. -Olive and Clara Lowe, two young women who had been employed in Kansas City, left there for Hot Springs, Ark., paying their fares as far as Paola.
-Then being out of money were put off the train.
-They boarded the next train and hid until they were found near here and arrested
+FORT SCOTT, Kan., Jan.
+5 .- Olive and Clara Lowe, two young women who had been employed in Kansas City, left there for Hot Springs, Ark., paying their fares as far as Paola.
+Then being out of money were put off the train, They boarded the next train and hid nutil they were found near here and arrested